EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 2 directories, 2 files
 ```

 How do we watch for file changes in Julia?
-Let's start up the REPL and see:
+Let’s start up the REPL and see:

 ```julia
 julia> using FileWatching